 Now that I’m an adult with a family of my own, I have found myself truly enjoying this chance to express gratitude.
 And when my own kids complain that they are hungry or don’t want to share, I promise them that one day they will understand.

 I bring this up because it’s important to remember the power of giving thanks.
-Here are a couple best practices that you should always keep in mind when thanking your donors.
+Here are a few best practices that you should always keep in mind when thanking your donors.

-- Keep it personal.
-Although you can automate almost anything nowadays, when it comes to truly thanking someone you must keep it personal.
-Just last week I heard Penelope Burke speak at the Minnesota Planned Giving Conference and she shared some great tips for ‘keeping it personal,’ including the importance of a personal letter as opposed to a form ‘thank you’ letter.
-Check out those 20 tips here at Burk’s Blog.
+Penelope Burke spoke at the Minnesota Planned Giving Conference and shared some terrific tips for ‘keeping it personal’, including the importance of a personal letter as opposed to a formal thank you letter.
+Check out all 20 tips on Burk’s Blog.

 In a way, my parents, with their Thanksgiving tradition, were instilling this in my brothers and me: Being thankful for people and relationships means more when you express that gratitude to them.